cwensley/Portable.Xaml/README.md

 The goal of this library is not necessarily to replicate the functionality of System.Xaml going forward, so breaking changes may occur, but only when necessary to keep migrating to Portable.Xaml straightforward.

-The main difference between this and System.Xaml is that it comes with its own (minimal) `TypeConverter` implementation for the PCL profiles as they do not support them.
-To hook into the existing `System.ComponentModel.TypeConverter` on platforms that support it, a shim can be added [to be documented].

 Some of the enhanced functionality of Portable.Xaml include (but not limited to):

-- Supports System.Collections.Immutable collections and dictionaries.
+- Supports `System.Collections.Immutable` collections and dictionaries.
-- Automatic support for immutable types (with no default constructor) without having to use x:Arguments by using properties flagged with ConstructorArgumentAttribute automatically.
+- Automatic support for immutable types (with no default constructor) without having to use `x:Arguments` by using properties flagged with `[ConstructorArgumentAttribute]` automatically.
-- Easier to override ParameterInfo/PropertyInfo/MethodInfo/etc XamlMember creation from XamlSchemaContext
+- Easier to override `XamlMember` creation using `ParameterInfo/PropertyInfo/MethodInfo/etc` from `XamlSchemaContext`
-- TypeConverter is used for items when adding to any ICollection&lt;T&gt; inherited list, if the type does not match.
+- `TypeConverter` is used for items when adding to any ICollection&lt;T&gt; inherited list, if the type does not match.

 ## Project Status